 However, when people discuss child abuse, they often refer to the physical abuse and sexual abuse of children, both absolutely horrific types of abuse.
-But the one that underpins them all—the abuse that is invisible and the most damaging—often gets ignored.
-That type of abuse is emotional child abuse.
+All forms of child abuse are terrible… but the one that underpins them all—the abuse that often gets ignored—is emotional child abuse.

 “Emotional abuse is at the core of all major forms of abuse and neglect, is more damaging in its impact than acts of physical and sexual abuse alone, and requires special attention to disentangle it from physical and sexual acts of maltreatment.”
 (The Emotionally Abused and Neglected Child: Identification, Assessment and Intervention: A Practice Handbook)

-Whereas physically abused and sexually abused children have the physical proof as witnesses to their abuse, the emotionally abused child does not.
-The scars are inside.
+Whereas physically abused and sexually abused children have the physical proof as witnesses to their abuse, the emotionally abused child often does not.

 What Is Emotional Child Abuse?